JeanNSHUTI/Tutorials/src/mechanical/3d-print.md

 <!--fin de relecture-->
 ## 1.3.
 Think about the face laying on the heat bed
 As said before, the printer will often need support, but the orientation of the piece on the bed will also help a lot to reduce them.
-In this piece, simply by laying it on one face, you'll remove all the need of support.
+In this piece, simply by laying it on one face, you'll remove all the need for support.
 ![img](img/mechanical/3d-print/Bed_1.png)
 ![img](img/mechanical/3d-print/Bed_2.png)

 In this case, it would be absurd to put it on the other face as it will require a lot of support and their will be very complex to remove.
 ![img](img/mechanical/3d-print/Bed_3.png)

-On this final picture, imagine a lot of cube need to be plug one in another and that have to be printed on their left face.
+On this final picture, imagine many of this cubes needing to be plugged one in another and that have to be printed on their left face.
 You can use two different design:
-- In the first design, the two top cube, the top-left one (with plug on his left face), will require support.
+- In the first design (the two top cube) the top-left one will require support.
-- In the second design, the two cube below, the low-left one (with a hole on his left face), face can be printed easily.
+- In the second design (the two cube below) the low-left one can be printed easily.

 More, in the second design, all the cube are the same so you can print a lot of them really fast.
 ![img](img/mechanical/3d-print/Bed_4.png)